pylSER/MultiSub/README.md

 # MultiSub
-Javascript library for watching two (more could be possible but the maximum is blocked to 2 for now) subtitles at the same time in any HTML5 video.
+Javascript library for watching two subtitles at the same time in any HTML5 video.
 Ideally created for showing two subtitles, one in a foreign language, and another in native language in case that you had understanding context problems.

 You just need to add the "data-multisub" attribute to any html5 video with tracks: